#

-WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available for the state of Oregon to supplement state and local recovery efforts in the area affected by a severe winter storm, flooding, landslides, and mudslides during the period of January 17-21, 2012.
+WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal disaster aid has been made available to the State of Oregon to supplement state and local recovery efforts in the area affected by a severe winter storm during the period of February 6-10, 2014.

-Federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storm, flooding, landslides, and mudslides in the counties of Benton, Columbia, Coos, Curry, Douglas, Hood River, Lane, Lincoln, Linn, Marion, Polk, and Tillamook.
+The President's action makes federal funding available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by a severe winter storm in Benton, Lane, Lincoln, and Linn counties.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Dolph A. Diemont has been named Federal Coordinating Officer for federal recovery operations in the affected area.
-Diemont said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Thomas J. Dargan has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Dargan said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.